-7 The development of family law in Muslim countries can be classified into three categories: 1) countries in which the classic family law remains unchanged, 2) countries which replace fiqh family law with modern legislation, and 3) countries in which only are some parts of the law reformed and legislated.
-Tahir Mahmood (1972), Islamic Law Reform in the Muslim World, Bombay: Triphathi Pvt, pp. 2-3.
+&lt;sup>7 The development of family law in Muslim countries can be classified into three categories: 1) countries in which the classic family law remains unchanged, 2) countries which replace fiqh family law with modern legislation, and 3) countries in which only are some parts of the law reformed and legislated.
+Tahir Mahmood, Islamic Law Reform in the Muslim World, (Bombay: Triphathi Pvt, 1972), pp. 2-3.

-8 This team claiming as a team work under the Ministry of Religious Affairs is leaded by Siti Musdah Mulia, a Professor at Islamic State University of Syarif Hidayatullah Jakarta.
+&lt;sup>8 This team claiming as a team work under the Ministry of Religious Affairs is leaded by Siti Musdah Mulia, a Professor at Islamic State University of Syarif Hidayatullah Jakarta.
 There are 11 people as members of this team.
 They are Marzuki Wahid, Abdul Moqsith Ghazali, Anik Farida, Saleh Partaonan, Ahmad Suaedy, Marzani Anwar, Abdurrahman Abdullah, KH.
 Ahmad Mubarok, Imam Nakhoi, Amirsyah Tambunan, and Asep Taufik Akbar.
-Tim Forum (2004), "Poligami, Jangan...
-Kawin Kontrak, Silakan...," [Polygamy, No...Contract Marriage, Please] in FORUM Keadilan, no. 26, 24 October, p.
+Tim Forum, "Poligami, Jangan...
+Kawin Kontrak, Silahkan..., [Polygamy, No..., Contract Marriage, Please] in FORUM Keadilan, No. 26, 24 October 2004, p.
 15.

-Islam'.
+draft is called 'the Counter Legal Draft of Kompilasi Hukum Islam'.
 Their study of the Compilation is based on a point of view that is if looked form its content, the existed Compilation is very conservative and does not fit to the reality of Indonesian society.
-If looked from feminist perspective, especially aspect of gender equality, there are some sections and articles which are not suitable for gender justice aspiration.9
+If looked form feminist perspective, especially aspect of gender equality, there are some sections and articles which are not suitable for gender justice aspiration.

 As a result, the TGM on Monday, 4 October 2004 issued their draft.
 In the Counter Legal Draft, there are some important changes in connection with marriage law, such as the definition of marriage, guardianship in marriage, state registration, minimum age of marriage, bride-price, inter-religious marriage, polygamy or polyandry, right of wife to divorce and remarriage, 'iddah, ihdâd, agreement of marriage, nusyûz, and so forth.
-10